bcit-ci/CodeIgniter/user_guide_src/source/libraries/loader.rst

 	.. method:: library($library[, $params = NULL[, $object_name = NULL]])

 		:param	mixed	$library: Library name as a string or an array with multiple libraries
 		:param	array	$params: Optional array of parameters to pass to the loaded library's constructor
 		:param	string	$object_name: Optional object name to assign the library to
-		:returns: object
+		:returns:	CI_Loader instance (method chaining)
+		:rtype:	CI_Loader

 		This method is used to load core classes.